Benbebop/2DLuaRenderEngine/README.md

 Requires ffmpeg [https://ffmpeg.org/download.html], once you download the zip, unpack it into a bin folder in the project files.

+You can customise your own render calculations with render.lua

 Has 2 example files

 render.lua0 contains contains code for creating a binary image out of a string.